music-suite/music-suite/docs/src/User-Guide.md

 ### Inverting pitch

-The @[invertPitches] function is a shorthand for the special case of scaling by `-1`:
+The [invertPitches][ref-invertPitches] function is a shorthand for the special case of scaling by `-1`:

 ```haskell+music
 m </> invertPitches c m </> invertPitches e m